The Dushkin Prize in Music

 Thanks to the generosity of Mr Peter Dushkin (2002), who read for an MPhil in Computer Science at Queens', the College has established The Dushkin Prize in Music to celebrate and reward academic excellence in the subject at the undergraduate level.

 The prize is named for Peter's grandparents, Dorothy and David Dushkin, who were music education pioneers in Illinois and Vermont, USA.
 Queens' is honoured to remember Dorothy and David through the creation of this endowed subject prize.
-The below images of Dorothy, David, and their family can be found on The Music Institute of Chicago's website.

 It is my deep honor to support a music prize at Queens’ in memory of my grandparents' extraordinary life’s work.
 The Dushkin Prize in Music intends to celebrate a special student annually who embodies the spirit of the award as both a promising young artist and a role model for Queens’.
 The prize draws a connection to the Dushkin Award, presented annually by the Music Institute of Chicago.
 While the Dushkin Award has recognized global icons such as Isaac Stern, Renée Fleming, Yo-Yo Ma, Stephen Sondheim, Joshua Bell, Wynton Marsalis, and Hilary Hahn for their unparalleled contributions to the world of music, the Dushkin Prize at Queens’ celebrates the promise and potential of its recipients.